Skip to Content

 1. All global memories

-Your assistant incorporates these memories into its behavior — so if you’ve told it “don’t draft replies to recruiters,” the Auto-draft workflow will respect that without you needing to modify the workflow’s instructions.
+Your assistant incorporates these memories into its behavior — so if you’ve told it “don’t draft replies to recruiters,” the Auto-inbox routine will respect that without you needing to modify the routine’s instructions.

 Tips